 - 1 1/2 cup mango puree (about 2 to 2 1/2 cup frozen mango chunks)

 - food processor

 - You will notice that as you warm it up, the coconut milk will become thicker.
-It is very important not to overheat it - do not bring it to a boil or simmer because if overheated the arrowroot powder will lose it's thickening ability.
-Once the coconut milk is hot take it off the heat and let it cool a bit.
+It is very important not to overheat it.
+Do not bring it to a boil or simmer because if overheated, the arrowroot powder will lose its thickening ability.
+Once the coconut milk is hot, take it off the heat and let it cool a bit.

-- Once the coconut milk is room temperature, add the maple syrup and vanilla extract and stir to combine.
+- Once the coconut milk is at room temperature, add the maple syrup and vanilla extract and stir to combine.
 Add the coconut milk mixture to the mango puree in the food processor and process some more until fully smooth.

 - Once ready to serve, place the ice cream cups into a food processor (break them up with a knife if needed before placing them into a food processor) and process until soft ice cream consistency.
 Scoop into bowls and serve.

 As an Amazon Associate, I earn from qualifying purchases.